Introduction 👋

 Apply format

-[Apply format] lets you apply the selected numbering format to a certain range within the template or document:
+[Apply format] applies the selected numbering format to a specific part of the template or document:

 On same level